parham6768/hive/README.md

 The Hive
 ========

-Implementation of the board game "Hive" from gen42 [http://www.gen42.com/hive].
+Implementation of the board game "Hive".
-The aim of this project is to have a standard playground sandbox to develop and test A.I. to play the Hive game.
+The aim of this project is to have a standard playground sandbox to develop and test A.I. to play the Hive game.this project for student version.

 Board:
 -----